|Rewards Rating:||2.3 / 5|

 - $200 on gas (30 miles per gallon, 2,000-miles each way, $3 per gallon of gas)

 - $600 on lodging (six nights in hotels at $100 per night)

 - $320 on dining ($20 per person, per day, for four days)

 - $1,000 on recreation (assuming one $250 amusement park ticket per person)

 Based on this trip, you’d earn a total of 5,040 points (3 points per dollar on the tickets, 2 points per dollar on the lodging and dining and 1 point per dollar on the gas).
 At a value of 1 cent per point, this would be worth just over $50 in cash back rewards.
-That beats out the cash back you’d earn with one of the best flat-rate cash back cards on the market, the Wells Fargo Active Cash℠ Card (about $42 in cash back, given a 2% flat cash back rate and a total spend of $2,120).
+That beats out the cash back you’d earn with one of the best flat-rate cash back cards on the market, the Wells Fargo Active Cash℠ Card (about $42 in cash rewards back, given a 2% flat cash rewards rate and a total spend of $2,120).